rickwassing/cicada-develop/docs/index.rst

 Dependencies
 ------------

-The standalone desktop application does not require a Matlab license or any other software.
+The standalone desktop application does not require a paid Matlab license or any other software.

 .. _index-usage: